Books by Dr Jonathan Haverkampf

 Can I use it with counselling?

-Reading and professional support
+Reading an anxiety book and finding professional support

 Books can help a person find language for what they are experiencing.
-If anxiety is persistent, severe, risky, or interfering with life, it can also be important to speak with a qualified professional.
+However, if anxiety is persistent, severe, risky, or interfering with life, it can also be important to speak with a qualified professional.
 If you are in immediate danger or feel unable to keep yourself safe, contact local emergency services now.

-Share this page:
+Share